petaverse-cloud/pv-docs-site/docs/petority/3_features/4_Fence.md

 ![fence edit](/img/fence/Fence4.jpg)

-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-	Launch the Wagguracy app on your Android or iOS device.
+	Launch the WAGGURACY app on your Android or iOS device.
 2. Log In to Your Account:

-	Log in to your Wagguracy account.
+	Log in to your WAGGURACY account.
 3. Access the Fence Section:

 	Tap **User** > **Fences** .